5 Whitehat Link Building Techniques to Start Now

 Who doesn’t like getting something for free?
 No one, ever.
 We wrote a great post a while ago about guest blogging and why it is important for your law firm plan.
 But, since you’re reading my article, I’ll summarize for you here.
 Spend some time writing a great article that shows why you are an expert in your field.
 Then, instead of putting it on your site, give it to someone else to post on theirs.

 Do what now?
 Why would you do that?
+How will this improve my blog marketing strategy?
 Well, of course, you get a link to your site.
 But, a few other perks: you are now a published author (just like that) and it builds up your authority and expertise in that subject matter.
 Guest blogging, in particular, ties in with E-A-T, so you need it to be part of your plan.
 The thought is that, as an expert in your field, you were featured on “X” site.
 So, someone who wants an expert could go to your site or could contact you to possibly be featured on “Y” site.
 Win!

 Number 5: Ask Your Real Friends to Say They Like You